cvasilak/AccessJ/README.md

 ![AccessJ][1]

-AccessJ is an iPhone front-end to Java Management Extensions (JMX).
+AccessJ is an iPhone front-end to [Java Management Extensions (JMX)][0].
 It will allow you to easily configure a remote Java Application as long as it exposes its information as management beans.
-For it's remote back-end Java/JMX engine it uses the excellent Jolokia library.
+For it's remote back-end Java/JMX engine it uses the excellent [Jolokia][2] library.

 A demo server (JBoss 6) is provided so that you can experience the application running.
 (Note that that server is in read-only mode for obvious reasons.)